Bob Pettit

 The first NBA player to score more than 20,000 points, Pettit was inducted into the Naismith Memorial Basketball Hall of Fame in 1970.
-He is one of four players who was named to all four NBA anniversary teams and one of only two living members as of 2025 with Bob Cousy.
+He is one of four players who was named to all four NBA anniversary teams.
 He is widely regarded as one of the greatest power forwards of all time.

 Early life

-Robert E. Lee Pettit Jr. was born on December 12, 1932, in Baton Rouge, Louisiana.
+Robert Lee Pettit Jr. was born in Baton Rouge, Louisiana, on December 12, 1932.
+His father, who served as sheriff of East Baton Rouge Parish from 1932 to 1936, was from Denver and played basketball at Westminster College.
+His mother was from Mississippi.
 Pettit's basketball career had humble beginnings, as at Baton Rouge High School, he was cut from the varsity basketball team as both a freshman and sophomore.
 He played church league basketball as a sophomore and grew five inches in less than a year.
-His father, sheriff of East Baton Rouge Parish (1932–1936), pushed him to practice in the backyard of the Kemmerly house until he improved his skills.
+Because the Pettit home did not have a basketball hoop, Pettit's father pushed him to practice in the backyard of their next door neighbors, the Kemmerlys, until he improved his skills.
 It worked: Pettit became a starter and made the All-City prep team as a junior.
 As a 6-7 senior, he led Baton Rouge High to its first state championship in over 20 years.
 Pettit was then selected to play in a North–South all-star game at Murray, Kentucky.